 - ▶ Q370 Max. path overlap factor?: Maximum stepover factor k.
 The TNC calculates the actual stepover from the second side length (Q219) and the tool radius so that a constant stepover is used for machining.
 If you have entered a radius R2 in the tool table (e.g. tooth radius when using a face-milling cutter), the TNC reduces the stepover accordingly.
-Input range 0.1 to 1.9999 - ▶ Q207 Feed rate for milling?: Traversing speed of the tool in mm/min during milling.
-Input range 0 to 99999.999 alternatively FAUTO, FU, FZ - Q385 Finishing feed rate?: Traversing speed of the tool in mm/min while milling the last infeed.
-Input range 0 to 99999.9999, alternatively FAUTO, FU, FZ - ▶ Q253 Feed rate for pre-positioning?: Traversing speed of the tool in mm/min when approaching the starting position and when moving to the next pass.
+Input range 0.1 to 1.9999 - ▶ Q207 Feed rate for milling?: Traversing speed of the tool in mm/min while milling.
+Input range 0 to 99999.999 alternatively FAUTO, fu, FZ - Q385 Finishing feed rate?: Traversing speed of the tool in mm/min while milling the last infeed.
+Input range 0 to 99999.9999, alternatively FAUTO, fu, FZ - ▶ Q253 Feed rate for pre-positioning?: Traversing speed of the tool in mm/min when approaching the starting position and when moving to the next pass.
 If you are moving the tool transversely to the material (Q389=1), the TNC moves the tool at the feed rate for milling Q207.
-Input range 0 to 99999.9999, alternatively FMAX, FAUTO - ▶ Q200 Set-up clearance? (incremental): Distance between tool tip and the starting position in the tool axis.
+Input range 0 to 99999.9999, alternatively fmax, FAUTO - ▶ Q200 Set-up clearance? (incremental): Distance between tool tip and the starting position in the tool axis.
 If you are milling with machining strategy Q389=2, the TNC moves the tool at the set-up clearance over the current plunging depth to the starting point of the next pass.
-Input range 0 to 99999.9999 - ▶ Q357 Safety clearance to the side? (incremental): Safety clearance to the side of the workpiece when the tool approaches the first plunging depth, and distance at which the stepover occurs if the machining strategy Q389=0 or Q389=2 is used.
-Input range 0 to 99999.9999 - Q204 2nd set-up clearance? (incremental): Coordinate in the spindle axis at which no collision between tool and workpiece (fixtures) can occur.
-Input range 0 to 99999.9999; alternatively PREDEF
+Input range 0 to 99999.9999 - Q357 Safety clearance to the side? (incremental) Parameter Q357 has an influence on the following situations: